amazonpay-labs/amazonpay-sample-app-v2/README.md

 # System Requirements
 Android 6 or later: Google Chrome 64 or later
-iOS version 11 or later
+iOS version 11 or later: Safari Mobile 11 or later

 # Overview
 This sample application works on both Android and iOS as shown in the movie below.